nickheyer/discopanel/README.md

     network_mode: host

     # Option 2 (MORE COMPLICATED, ONLY USE IF YOU NEEDED): Use bridge mode with port mapping (default)
+    #
+    # NOTE: Only specify minecraft server ports (25565 ... etc) for proxied minecraft servers using a hostname.
+    #       Discopanel will automatically expose ports needed on the managed minecraft server instances.
+In other
+    #       words, only the discopanel web port is needed + proxy port(s).
     # ports:
     #   - "8080:8080"         # DiscoPanel web interface
     #   - "25565:25565"       # Minecraft port/proxy-port